universitytheater/utheater.github.io/_bylaws/5_bylaws_ut_process.md

           * Communicating and advocating on behalf of the cast and staff to the stage manager, production manager, and/or the Committee Liaison when their attention is brought to a conflict or concern that cannot be mediated between the complainants themselves.
 Unless anonymity is explicitly waived, the identities of the complainants must be anonymous.
           * Meeting with the Committee Liaison at least once every two weeks to facilitate communication and bring up any concerns to the Committee Liaison.
           * For the staff NED, making every human attempt to attend all scheduled production meetings.

+  * ### Removal of an individual from a production by committee

+    {:.ul-lower-alpha}
+      * As the governing body of UT, committee is responsible for ensuring that the standards set in this document are met by all community members.
+As such, committee reserves the right to remove individuals from productions via a two-thirds majority vote.
+      * Committee should make every effort to ascertain the details of the situation before calling a vote for removal in this way.

+  * ### Post-mort

+    {:.ul-lower-alpha}
+      * After a production has closed, the committee chair will arrange for both an in-person post-mort where the process can be discussed and an anonymous online form for the same.
+If the committee chair was a part of the production, the treasurer will run the post-mort.
+If both the chair and the treasurer were part of the production, then the secretary will run the post-mort.
+If all three aforementioned Executive Board members were part of the production, the social chair will run the post-mort.
+If all of the Executive Board was a part of the production, the committee liaison will run the post mort.